-An advisory committee consisting of three industry members with expertise in the Australian forest industry and officials of the Australian and relevant state/territory governments will oversee the implementation of the program.
-Members of the advisory committee will be determined before applications for the first round open.
-Industry committee members will be industry nominated and approved by the Minister.
+An advisory committee consisting of three industry members with expertise in the Australian forest and wood products industry and officials of the Australian and relevant state/territory governments will oversee the implementation of the program.
+Industry committee members will be industry nominated and approved by the Australian Government Minister for Agriculture, Fisheries and Forestry.

 Assessment of project proposals will be undertaken by the advisory committee until the funds are fully allocated.
-However, an initial submission date will be used to assist the advisory committee to commence assessment of applications.
-Intending applicants should submit a brief expression of interest outlining their proposal by Friday 6 February 2009.
+Applications will close on Thursday 17 September 2009.